Many of us don’t think twice about using hair dryers in our hair care routine. But at what age can you begin to use a hairdryer for your child?

 As children’s hair is often thinner and delicate you will need to make sure that you have the hairdryer on a cold low setting to avoid burning the skin or damaging the hair.

 It shouldn’t take long for the hair to fully dry so don’t overdo it.

-Their hair and skin is extremely delicate and even on a low heat setting, it could run the risk of causing them harm.
+Their hair and skin are extremely delicate and even on a low heat setting, it could run the risk of causing them harm.

-If you are unsure or you need further advice, seek some help from a professional.
+If you are unsure or need further advice, seek some help from a professional.

 Do I Need A Special Hairdryer For Children?